huneng/cosine_loss/README.md

 # cosine_loss
-The implementation of cosine loss
+The implementation of
+[1]CosFace: Large Margin Cosine Loss for Deep Face Recognition